4artiseth/focus-ai-wemakedevs/README.md

 ## What Makes This Different

 - **Simulates behavior, not just answers** — Agents make tradeoffs like real users
-- **Uses multiple AI agents with different psychographics** — Not one generic response
+- **Uses multiple AI agents with DIFFERENT psychographics** — Not one generic response
-- **Agents debate pricing, features, and tradeoffs** — See the reasoning, not just scores
+- **Agents DEBATE pricing, features, and tradeoffs** — See the reasoning, not just scores
 - **Produces a clear build / fix / kill verdict** — Actionable insights, not data dumps

 **This isn't a ChatGPT wrapper.
 It's a multi-agent decision engine.**